Free, fast shipping with automatic refills for items fulfilled by our pharmacy. Easily pause or cancel anytime.

 Unlimited messaging for one year with licensed providers.

 Seasonale is a combination-style birth control pill that uses a blend of two hormones, estrogen and progestin, to simulate pregnancy in your body so that actual pregnancy won’t happen.
 This tried-and-true strategy is used by most forms of birth control pills and is proven effective.
 If you are pregnant or breastfeeding, Seasonale won’t be right for you.

-Nurx™ does not currently offer this pill.
-Feel free to check out more FAQs below, review our list of generic alternatives, and talk to our team to learn how you can get your first pack for FREE.See Seasonale Website for full product details
+Our team at Nurx can prescribe Seasonale at special request, or can offer the generic equivalent Setlakin for as low as $0 with insurance or as little as $45 without insurance.
+Feel free to check out more FAQs below, review our list of generic alternatives, and talk to our team to learn how you can get your birth control delivered.

 Even when taken properly, any birth control poses a tiny risk that you'll get pregnant anyway.
 Without a period, it may be harder to tell if this happens.
 Fortunately, there are plenty of other early signs of pregnancy you can keep in mind.